Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 The real problem

-Agents fail where retrieval fails.
+Agentic AI fails where retrieval fails.

-Most agent systems break not because of reasoning, but because of what happens earlier.
+Most systems break not because of reasoning, but because of what happens earlier.
 They break when context is missing, information is stale, or permissions are not enforced.

 The result is hallucination — less a model problem than a grounding problem.
 When retrieval fails, the model improvises.
 In workflows where wrong answers have real consequences, that is a production problem.